PR2EN1: Pointers

 Testing

-The purpose of part 2 of this task is to make sure you understood the concept that an array can be interpreted as the pointer to the first member.
+The purpose of the second part of the task is to make sure you understood the concept that an array can be interpreted as the pointer to the first member.

 Requirements